FOR FREE PEOPLE

-In August, the second largest teachers union chapter in the country—there are more than 35,000 members of United Teachers Los Angeles—met at the Bonaventure Hotel in L.A. to discuss, among other things, how to turn their K-12 students against Israel.
+In August, the second-largest teachers union chapter in the country—there are more than 35,000 members of United Teachers Los Angeles—met at the Bonaventure Hotel in L.A. to discuss, among other things, how to turn their K-12 students against Israel.
 In front of a PowerPoint that read, “How to be a teacher & an organizer. . . and NOT get fired,” history teacher Ron Gochez elaborated on stealth methods for indoctrinating students.

 But how to transport busloads of kids to an anti-Israel rally, during the school day, without arousing suspicion?

 “A lot of us that have been to those [protest] actions have brought our students.
 Now I don’t take the students in my personal car,” Gochez told the crowd.
-Then, referring to the Los Angeles Unified School District, he added: “I have members of our organization who are not LAUSD employees.
-They take those students and I just happen to be at the same place and the same time with them.”
+Then, referring to the Los Angeles Unified School District, he explained: “I have members of our organization who are not LAUSD employees.
+They take those students, and I just happen to be at the same place and the same time with them.”

 Gochez was just getting warmed up.
 “It’s like tomorrow I go to church and some of my students are at the church.
 ‘Oh, wow!
 Hey, how you doing?’
 We just happen to be at the same place at the same time, and look!
 We just happen to be at a pro-Palestine action, same place, same time.”